IamJasonBian/theta/README.md

 Each operator owns one domain action, validates its inputs at the boundary, and returns a JSON-serializable dict.
-The same operators back both an Airflow DAG (`BaseOperator`) and the standalone API (where it's stubbed at runtime) so you can develop locally without installing Airflow.
+The same operators back both an Airflow DAG (`BaseOperator`) and the standalone API (where it's stubbed at runtime) so you can develop locally (and mock a new processor) without installing Airflow.

 ## Layout